-Neelama Eyres is a spiritual teacher, author, workshop facilitator, and Co-Founder and Director of the Applied Compassion Training (ACT) offered through CCARE at Stanford University.
+Neelama Eyres is a teacher, author, workshop facilitator, coach and mentor, and Co-Founder and Director of the Applied Compassion Training (ACT) offered through CCARE at Stanford University.

-Neelama's background includes a degree in Comparative Religion, the study of Eastern spirituality and Western psychology, Spiritual sabbaticals to Southeast Asia and India, and a career of leading compassion, meditation and contemplative retreats, facilitating personal growth workshops and trainings, coaching individuals and couples, and Co-Authoring the book Divorced with Love.
+Neelama's background includes a degree in Comparative Religion, the study of Eastern spirituality and Western psychology, Spiritual sabbaticals to Southeast Asia and India, and a career of leading compassion, meditation and contemplative retreats, facilitating personal growth workshops and trainings, coaching and mentoring, and Co-Authoring the book Divorced with Love.